esb8/Soft-Robotics/README.md

 # Soft Robotics PCB

-Electromagnet control, optical feedback, ADCs, and vision on a single board.
+Motor control, optical feedback, ADCs, sensors, servos, and a camera on a single board.
 This project features a soft-robotics controller built around an ESP32 with an onboard camera, driver stages for multiple electromagnets, photoresistor sensing, SPI breakouts, and a UART header for easy flashing.